 |Electric Golf Cart||Up to $200|

-EV charging station rebate amounts are as follows:
+EV charging station minimum rebate amounts are as follows:

 Electric Vehicle (EV) Charging Credit - Duke Energy